La Conchita, California: Landslides

 The village of La Conchita is along a portion of the coast prone to mudslides, and sits beneath a geologically unstable formation.
-In 1909, a devastating mudslide occurred approximately one-half mile north of the town, and in 2005 slides closed Highway 101 in both directions, trapping residents.
+In 1909, a devastating mudslide occurred approximately one-half mile north of the town.

 Sandwiched between a steep, unstable hillside (with the La Conchita Ranch Company situated on the plateau directly over the community), and the Pacific Ocean, La Conchita has been the site of recent major mudslides: